 Quick Tips For Your Visit to Kotor

-Before you leave home, contact your credit card company and check to see if your credit card does or does not have foreign transaction fees.
+Before you leave home, contact your credit card company and check if your credit card does or does not have foreign transaction fees.

-If it does, inquire about the possibility of applying for one that does not carry foreign transaction fees attached to it (the small fee charged you whenever you use your card out of your home country.)
+If it does, inquire about the possibility of applying for one that does not carry foreign transaction fees.
+This is a small fee charged you whenever you use your card out of your home country.

 Also, remember to notify your bank of the dates you will be out of the country.

 When you visit an ATM in Kotor, check to be sure it is on the same network as your bank, so you are not charged a transaction fee every time you withdraw cash.

 Withdrawing larger amounts of money will help you limit bank transition fees.
 Montenegro’s form of currency is the euro.

 Admission tickets purchased online are usually offered at a discount, and you will save a lot of time waiting in lines to buy tickets at the individual attractions.